What Is a CPA?

 Jeanie Gorlovsky-Schepp

 Jeanie Gorlovsky-Schepp, CPA, is an accounting consultant and business advisor with a passion and expertise for working with not-for-profit organizations.
-Jeanie lives in Boston, MA, with her husband and son and enjoys collaborating with her clients on educating and training their accounting teams.
+Jeanie lives in Boston, Massachusetts, with her husband and son and enjoys collaborating with her clients on educating and training their accounting teams.

 Questions About the CPA Job Description

-What are the duties of a CPA?
+What is the role of a CPA?

 Recommended Reading